 Step 1: Plan

-The initial design had boards around the perimeter, which I ended up not using.
+The first thing I did was draw it out on graphing paper.
+The initial design had boards around the perimeter, which I ended up not doing.
 To come up with the number of squares, a tip from Welsh Design Studio came in handy.
 Take the even-numbered measurement of your wall (in this case it was 8 feet for the height) and divide it by 2.
 That is the number of squares you will have on that side.
 In my case, it was 4.

 Grid Wall Calculator

-Now that you have an idea of how many squares you want, use my grid wall calculator to figure out the spacing.
+Now that you have an idea of how many squares you want, use my grid wall calculator to figure out the number of boards you need and also the spacing.
 As you can see, this wall ended up with 4 squares for the height.
-The calculator will give you the square dimensions to the closest 16th of an inch.
+The calculator takes into account the width of the boards and will give you the square dimensions to the closest 16th of an inch.
 It’ll also give you a cut list.
-It’s a good idea to get 10% more to account for errors.
+How head over to Home Depot to get your MDF boards and make sure you get 10% more material than you need to account for possible errors.